hadess/iio-sensor-proxy/README.md

 Usage
 -----

-With a new enough version of systemd[1], and a GNOME 3 based system, orientation changes will automatically be applied when rotating the panel.
+With a new enough version of systemd[1], and a GNOME 3.16 (or newer) based system, orientation changes will automatically be applied when rotating the panel.

 Note that a number of kernel bugs will prevent it from working correctly on some machines with the 3.16 kernel (kernel crashes on the Surface Pro, sensor